-PINE Technology Holdings Limited (hereafter referred to as the "Company" or "PINE") along with its subsidiaries (the "Group") is pleased to present its sixth standalone Environmental, Social and Governance (the "ESG") Report (the "Report").
+PINE Technology Holdings Limited (hereafter referred to as the "Company" or "PINE") along with its subsidiaries (the "Group") is pleased to present its seventh standalone Environmental, Social and Governance ("ESG") Report (the "Report").

-In addition to the Group's headquarter office in Hong Kong, we once again will disclose the ESG practices and performance of one of our subsidiaries, China UIP Information Technology Co., Limited (the "China UIP") located in Guangzhou, Guangdong province, the People's Republic of China (the "PRC").
-Based on the operational risk level and revenue percentage, the aforementioned entities are considered as the Group's major operations that have significant impacts with regards to environmental, social, and economic issues.
-Unless otherwise specified, this Report covers the fiscal year from 1 July 2021 to 30 June 2022 (the "Reporting Period").
+In addition to the Group's headquarter office in Hong Kong, we once again will disclose the ESG practices and performance of one of our subsidiaries, China UIP Information Technology Co., Limited ("China UIP") located in Guangzhou, Guangdong province, the People's Republic of China (the "PRC").
+Unless otherwise specified, this Report covers the fiscal year from 1 July 2022 to 30 June 2023 (the "Reporting Period").

-This Report is prepared in compliance with the "Mandatory Disclosure Requirements" and the "Comply or explain" Provisions of the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") under Appendix 27 of the Main Board Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "HKEX"), and adheres to the following principles:
+This Report is prepared in compliance with the "Mandatory Disclosure Requirements" and the "Comply or explain" Provisions of the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") under Appendix 27 of the Main Board Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "HKEx"), and adheres to the following principles: